 Yes, you can get beard vitamins for hair growth.
 Products like VitaBeard claim to promote and enhance beard thickness through natural vitamins.
 They all include some form of Biotin.

 Biotin, or a Vitamin B complex family member, is said to be an essential vitamin that has some link with hair growth.

 Namely, there was a study done on thinning hair and the amount of biotin in a person’s body.
 There was a link drawn between a lack of biotin and the hair loss perceived by the individual.

 That being said, it’s not easy to make a case that biotin is the miracle cure for beard bald spots.

 I’ll also say this:

 Biotin is not a synthetic vitamin.
 It’s naturally found in protein-rich foods.
-If you’re a vegan or a vegetarian, your diet doesn’t normally include the types of foods that contain biotin naturally.
-Chicken and beef contain the average person’s normal recommended amount of biotin per day.
+Chicken, beef, nuts, eggs, etc. all contain the average person’s normal recommended amount of biotin per day.